-It may seem harmless to find your parrot drooling, but this isn’t the case.
+It may seem harmless to find a parrot drooling, but this isn’t the case.
 A parrot’s beak and tongue are almost always dry, especially the tip of the tongue.

-You won’t find your parrot drooling surplus saliva, as there shouldn’t be extra saliva in the mouth.
+You won’t find a parrot drooling, as surplus saliva shouldn’t be in the mouth.

 Do Parrots Drool?

 Saliva doesn’t appear until further down the esophagus, where it lubricates the throat and breaks down food.
 Saliva should never come up the throat of its own volition.

-You should take action even if it doesn’t seem like your parrot is drooling saliva.
+You should take action even if it doesn’t seem like the parrot is drooling saliva.
 Parrots should never:

 - Leak fluid from their beaks.

 Digestive issues that cause a parrot to leak fluid from its beak are severe.
-If it’s due to canker, you may only have a small amount of time to resolve the issue before it becomes life-threatening.
+If it’s due to canker, you may have little time to resolve the issue before it becomes life-threatening.

 Do Parrots Have Salivary Glands?

 Humans have 800-1000 salivary glands spread across the tongue, palate, and mouth.
 While parrots also have salivary glands, they’re fewer in number.

-The placement of the major salivary glands is also different, so the tip of the tongue is dry.
-This is due to how saliva is used in birds’ digestive systems.
+The placement of the major salivary glands is also different, so the tip of the tongue is dry due to how saliva is used in birds’ digestive systems.

 Do Parrots Have Saliva?

 Parrots use saliva to lubricate their throats and assist in consuming solid food.
 However, the saliva doesn’t rise to the beak; it coats the esophagus, crop, and pharynx.

-Of course, some saliva does emerge when parrots regurgitate food.
+Of course, some saliva emerges when parrots regurgitate food.
 However, this will be a small amount.
 You’ll see mushy, partially digested food, but it won’t look like drooling.